 In the process of fulfilling the major requirements, honors candidates must pass Economics 494 (section H) and earn a grade of A- or better in Economics 495 (section H).

 An Honors candidate must have a GPA of 3.50 or higher in the economics major and a GPA of 3.20 or higher overall at the time of graduation in order to be granted honors.
 This policy does not allow rounding upward to meet the minimum requirements.

 Note that Economics 494 (section H) does not count towards the major because it is graded on a Pass/Fail basis.

-Normally an honors candidate will take 494 (section H) and 495 (section H) in the senior year.
-If you are a prospective honors candidate, you will receive an email in spring of your junior year inviting you to apply in writing by submitting this application form (PDF) to the department chair no later than May 1 of your Junior year.
+Normally an honors candidate will take 494 (section H) and 495 (section H) in their senior year.
+If you are a prospective honors candidate, you will receive an email in spring of your junior year inviting you to apply in writing by submitting an application to the department chair no later than May 1 of your junior year.

 High honors will be granted if three-fourths of the department approves a recommendation from the advising committee that high honors should be granted.
 In such cases the advising committee would provide details explaining why a student's work rises to the level of High Honors.

 The honors thesis committee consists of a primary adviser, a secondary adviser and the chair of the Economics Department serving ex-officio.

 Before submitting your application, you should meet to discuss your proposed research question with your primary and secondary advisers.
 The purpose of this meeting is to refine your ideas and discuss the feasibility of your proposed research.
-You will submit an application by May 1 to the economics chair and director of the honors program (Prof. Caleb Stroup).
+You will submit an application by May 1 to the economics chair and director of the honors program (Prof. Mark Foley).

 Course goals for Eco 494: